Posted on February 02, 2026

 • The UNCG Invitational, running Feb.
 20-24, where the Spartans will compete at home against Bucknell University, Canisius University, and Kent State University

-• The UNCG/Elon Tournament starting on February 27, which includes home games against Indiana University.
+• The UNCG/Elon Tournament, starting on Feb.
+27, includes home games against Indiana University.

 • The UNCG Tournament, from March 13-15, will bring Lehigh University and Tarleton State University to campus.